compromise-evident/tryRSA/README.md

 (prints which two numbers multiplied recreate n last digits of your semiprime.)

 [Increase](https://github.com/compromise-evident/tryRSA/blob/main/Other/Factorization_theory/RSA_difficulty_demo.cpp#L33)
 the number of digits you want recreated.
-Multiplicands and multipliers listed are all the plausible ending digits of the prime factors.
+Multipliers listed are all the plausible ending digits of the prime factors.

 <p align="center">